-Liaison with judicial bodies overseeing insanity acquittees.
 Forensic hospitals must collaborate with criminal courts or quasi-judicial administrative bodies that oversee the treatment and/or release of insanity acquittees.
-Often, these judicial bodies require the hospital to obtain permission before deviating from a court-ordered treatment plan.
+Often these judicial bodies require the hospital to obtain permission before deviating from a court-ordered treatment plan.
 In a pandemic, such procedures may be impractical, given the large number of patients who would need modifications to their treatment plans.
-For example, prescribed group therapies may no longer be occurring in an effort to prevent infection spread, and other treatment and monitoring activities may be curtailed because of staffing shortages or social-distancing guidelines.
+For example, prescribed group therapies may no longer be occurring in an effort to prevent infection spread, and other treatment and monitoring activities may be curtailed because of staffing shortages or social distancing guidelines.
 In such instances, maintaining close collaboration with the entity overseeing the management of insanity acquittees is crucial.
-Assigning a hospital staff member to keep track of deviations from patients' treatment plans and to inform the oversight body of such deviations is key.
+Assigning a hospital staff member to keep track of and to inform the oversight body of such deviations from patients' treatment plans is key.